 5.2 Internal reporting and escalation

 Significant instances of fraud and corruption are maintained in a register within Human Resources.
 All records will be captured in an approved management system in accordance with the University’s Information Management Framework – Governing Policy.
 Records are classified as 'restricted in accordance with section 7 of the Information and Records Management – Procedures.
 All incidents of these types will be reported to the University Executive and the Audit and Risk Management Committee.
 As part of the investigation into the incident, a review of the control environment is undertaken to continually improve risk management practices in relation to the management of fraud and corruption risk.

 5.3 Disciplinary procedures

 For staff covered by the Enterprise Agreement, any disciplinary action will be dealt with in accordance with the Agreement, specifically provision 5.7 regarding misconduct and serious misconduct.
 Disciplinary action relating to staff not covered by the Enterprise Agreement will be in accordance with the provisions of their Contract of Employment.

-Disciplinary action relating to academic misconduct will be managed in accordance with the Student Academic Misconduct – Procedures and the Student Academic Integrity – Governing Policy.
+Disciplinary action relating to student academic misconduct will be managed in accordance with the Student Academic Misconduct – Procedures and the Student Academic Integrity – Governing Policy.

 5.4 External reporting

-Various legislation sets out the requirements for agencies such as the University to report matters of fraud and corrupt conduct to the Queensland Crime and Corruption Commission, Queensland Police Service, the Queensland Ombudsman and Queensland Audit Office.
+Various legislation sets out the requirements for agencies such as the University to report matters of fraud and corrupt conduct to authorities such as the Queensland Crime and Corruption Commission, Queensland Police Service, the Queensland Ombudsman and Queensland Audit Office.
 The Vice-Chancellor and President, or nominee, will, if appropriate, refer any fraud and corruption allegations or matters to the appropriate external body.